 Utilizing the screen mask, dictionary, and built-in thesaurus

 Stripping away graphics and page clutter by selecting the ‘text only’ mode

 “We wanted a one-stop option for ensuring our website is accessible to as many people as possible.
 Now, when engineers and professionals in the sector visit EqualEngineers’ website, they can choose whichever accessibility options they need.”

 Mark McBride-Wright, Founder, EqualEngineers

 Every month, our toolbar makes thousands of website pages accessible.
 Our industrial sector data from last month shows that:

-The Recite Me assistive toolbar plugin was launched over 5000 times
+The Recite Me accessibility plugin was launched over 5000 times

 Over 16,450 industry web pages were viewed using the toolbar